Smooth rational projective varieties with non-finitely generated discrete automorphism group and infinitely many real forms: Introduction

 \begin{theorem} Let $V$ be a smooth projective complex variety defined over $\R$.
-Suppose that there is a finite index subgroup $G$ of $\Aut (V)$ such that ${\rm Gal}\,(\C/\R) = \{\id, c\}$, where $c$ is the complex conjugate map, acts on $G$ as identity via $g \mapsto c \circ g \circ c$ and the conjugacy classes of the involutions in $G$ are infinite.
+Suppose that there is a finite index subgroup $G$ of $\Aut (V)$ such that ${\rm Gal}\,(\C/\R) = \{\id, c\}$ acts on $G$ as identity via $g \mapsto c \circ g \circ c$ and $G$ has infinitely many conjugacy classes of involutions.
 Then $V$ has infinitely many mutually non-isomorphic real forms. \end{theorem}

 For a complex projective variety $X$ and non-empty closed algebraic subsets $Y_i$ ($i \in I$) of $X$, we define

 This is a subgroup of ${\rm Aut}\, (X)$ and $f_{|Y_i} \in {\rm Aut}\, (Y_i)$ ($i \in I$) if $f \in {\rm Aut}\, (X, Y_i\,\, (i \in I))$.
 For simplicity, we denote the group ${\rm Aut}\, (X, \{P\})$ by ${\rm Aut}\, (X, P)$ if $P$ is a closed point of $X$.